|

 Photographed: Under our older mango tree at our former home in Montserrat.

-A semi shady spot with regular water will bring these plants to life.
+Planting and Growth: A semi shady spot with regular water will bring these plants to life.
 They will quickly spread so, beware!

 Text & Photograph Copyrighted ©KO 2007